-An oral vaccine against rotavirus infection, a common cause of diarrhoea and sickness, is given as 2 doses for babies aged 8 and 12 weeks, alongside their other routine childhood vaccinations.
+An oral vaccine against rotavirus infection is given to babies as part of their routine childhood vaccinations.

 The vaccine is given as a liquid straight into the baby's mouth for them to swallow.